 What We Do

-We provide good quality information and a space for productive debate about how this place is being shaped, what that means for our lives, and what we can do to make it better.
+Everyday people in the Wellington region are being fuelled with good quality information from Talk Wellington, and having good kōrero: about how the places we live are being shaped, about what that means for our lives, about what we can do to make it better.

 - Good facts, intelligent insight and fresh perspectives

 - The hot issues, and the underlying forces, shaping the places we live.

 - Maps, critique, photography, analysis, data-visualisation, commentary, personal stories, and more.